mittens4all/Return-from-Death/README.md

 ## Installing the pack:

-Download the latest release from the [Releases Page](https://github.com/mittens4all/Return-from-Death/releases)
+You may download the latest release from the [Releases Page](https://github.com/mittens4all/Return-from-Death/releases)

+Return from Death v1.0.2 changed the functionaility so that when the player dies they respawn at their death location.
+Upon the next death, the player will respawn at their respawn location such as a bed, respawn anchor, or if not set the world spawn.

 Add the Return from Death Pack add-on to your behavior packs on your world.
 Behavior packs may disable achievements, but editing the world with an NBT editor can re-enable achievements when uploading your world to a realm.